ajayrandhawa/Nodejs-Express-Restful-Api/README.md

 1. Start project with 'npm init' and enter basic details about project.

-2. create 'index.js' file in folder.
+2. Create 'index.js' file in folder.

-3. install express modules in folder with command 'npm i express'. you can also install nodemon for live changes to to run server.
+3. Install express modules in folder with command 'npm i express'. you can also install nodemon 'npm i nodemon' for live changes to to run server.